BlessingAdewale/TINKTEQ/README.md

 - **Live Driver Tracking**: The app tracks the driver's location in real-time and displays it on a map.
 The location is updated every 5 seconds using the device's GPS.
 - **Firebase Integration**: The driver's location data is sent to Firebase Realtime Database for persistence and later access.
+- **Location Persistence with AsyncStorage**: Locations are stored locally on the device using AsyncStorage so that the driver's last known location can persist even after the app is closed or restarted.
+This ensures that location data is always available and synchronized with the backend.
 - **Bottom Sheet**: A bottom sheet displays real-time information such as driver status, location coordinates, and a refresh button.

 ## Get Started